Chai Vang

-Chai Soua Vang (RPA: Cai Suav Vaj; born September 24, 1968), more commonly known as Chai Vang, is a Laotian-born American man who was convicted of first degree intentional homicide, having pleaded self-defense after allegedly being fired upon.
-Vang, a six-year veteran of the California National Guard, shot eight people while he was trespassing upon a hunting group in northern Wisconsin on November 21, 2004; six were killed and two were wounded.
+Chai Soua Vang (RPA: Cai Suav Vaj; September 24, 1968 – June 10, 2026), more commonly known as Chai Vang, was a Hmong-American man who was convicted of six counts of first degree intentional homicide.
+Vang, a six-year veteran of the California National Guard, shot eight people while he was trespassing upon a deer hunting group in northern Wisconsin on November 21, 2004; six were killed and two were wounded.
+The killings were later dubbed the Tree Stand Murders by author David B. Whitehurst.

-Vang, who lived in Saint Paul, Minnesota at the time of the shootings, is imprisoned at the Oshkosh Correctional Institution as of 2025.
+The killings caused tensions between White and Hmong hunters in Wisconsin, which culminated in the murder of Cha Vang in January 2007.

 Biography

-Vang was born in Sayaboury Province, Laos, as one of six children to a family of Hmong descent.
-Vang's father fought as guerrilla for the CIA during the Vietnam War.
+Chai Soua Vang was born in Sayaboury Province, Laos, as one of six children to a family of Hmong descent.
+Vang's father fought as a guerrilla for the CIA during the Vietnam War.
 In 1975, following the communist victory in the Laotian Civil War, Vang spent most of his childhood in a refugee camp in Thailand.

 Vang and his siblings relocated to the United States in 1980 and settled in St. Paul, Minnesota.
-In his teens, Vang worked as a paper delivery boy before moving to Stockton, California in 1985.
+In his teens, Vang worked as a paper delivery boy before moving to Stockton, California, in 1985.
 During high school, Vang became a U.S. citizen, joined the California Cadet Corps, and was the founder and leader of the Hmong Student Association.
 After his graduation in 1987, Vang was employed as a social service worker for Hmong refugees.

 He enlisted in the California National Guard at age 21, serving from 1989 to 1995 as part of the 236th Medical Brigade.
 He was decorated with a Good Conduct medal and attained a sharpshooter qualification badge (mid-level, above the rank of Marksman).
 He worked as a truck driver in Sacramento following his discharge.

 By 1999, Vang received an associate degree in business administration and operated a long-haul trucking service.
 In 2000, Vang and his family moved back to St. Paul, where he took a delivery job.
-Vang is the father of seven children.
-He is also a family shaman (txiv neeb) and was a hunting enthusiast.
+Vang was the father of seven children.
+He was also a family shaman (txiv neeb) and was a hunting enthusiast.

 On Christmas Eve 2001, police responded to a 911 call from Vang's house, according to a Minneapolis Police Department report.
 The quarrel allegedly began when Vang said he wanted to go out and his wife, Say Xiong, did not want him to leave.
 Vang's daughter, Kia, recalled running out of her room and seeing her father with a gun.
 Police arrested Chai Vang, but charges never were filed because, according to the police, Xiong did not cooperate with investigators.
 A few months later, Xiong moved with the couple's five children to live with her parents in Milwaukee.

 Vang's second marriage ended in 2003, after he allegedly nearly choked his wife to death for gambling away $3,000.
 He remarried again in 2004.